jnhwkim/ban-vqa/README.md

 # Bilinear Attention Networks

+⚠️ **Regrettably, I cannot perform maintenance due to the loss of the materials.
+I'm archiving this repository for reference**

 This repository is the implementation of [Bilinear Attention Networks](http://arxiv.org/abs/1805.07932) for the visual question answering and Flickr30k Entities tasks.

 For the visual question answering task, our single model achieved **70.35** and an ensemble of 15 models achieved **71.84** (Test-standard, VQA 2.0).